Use Your Expertise to Advocate for Children's Health in California!

 Time Commitment: 2-4 hours a month - Quarterly meetings with the AAPCA1 board

-- Consider, implement, and lead engagement activities in the local region to foster a sense of community
+- Plan and lead engagement activities in the local region to foster a sense of community

 - Routinely engage and communicate with members: